Quba

 Rule Application Results

-When anonymization runs, every entity that was detected and transformed produces a result record.
+When anonymization runs, every entity that was detected and anonymized produces a result record.
 These records are returned in response.results as an ordered audit trail — one entry per matched span.

 const response = await api.anonymizeText({ text, rules })